jambonz/sbc-registrar/README.md

 # sbc-registrar

 This application provides a part of the SBC (Session Border Controller) functionality of jambonz.
 It handles incoming REGISTER requests from clients, including both sip softphones and WebRTC client applications.
 Authentication is delegated to customer-side logic via a configured web callback.
-Information about active registrations are stored in a redis database.
+Information about active registrations is stored in a redis database.

 ## registrar database

 A redis database is used to hold active registrations.
 When a register request arrives and is authenticated, the following values are parsed from the request:
 - the address of record, or "aor" (e.g, dave@drachtio.org),
 - the sip uri, or "contact" that this user can receive SIP requests on (e.g. sip:daveh@3.44.3.12:5060)
-- the transport protocol that should be used to contact the user (e.g. udp, wss etc)
+- the transport protocol that should be used to contact the user (e.g. udp, tcp, wss etc)
 - the sip address of the drachtio server that received the REGISTER request, and
 - the expiration of the registration, in seconds.